Probabilistic context-free grammar: Assign production probabilities to each rule in the grammar

 Each structure in the grammar is assigned production probabilities devised from the structures of the training dataset.
 These prior probabilities give weight to predictions accuracy.
 The number of times each rule is used depends on the observations from the training dataset for that particular grammar feature.
-These probabilities are written in parenthesis in the grammar formalism and each rule will have a total of 100%.
+These probabilities are written in parentheses in the grammar formalism and each rule will have a total of 100%.
 For instance:

 Predict the structure likelihood

 Given the prior alignment frequencies of the data the most likely structure from the ensemble predicted by the grammar can then be computed by maximizing $P(\sigma|D,T,M)$ through the CYK algorithm.
 The structure with the highest predicted number of correct predictions is reported as the consensus structure.

 Pfold improvements on the KH-99 algorithm

 PCFG based approaches are desired to be scalable and general enough.
 Compromising speed for accuracy needs to as minimal as possible.
 Pfold addresses the limitations of the KH-99 algorithm with respect to scalability, gaps, speed and accuracy.